Karimata Islands

 The Karimata Islands are a chain of small islands off the west coast of Indonesian Borneo, the largest of which is (Pulau) Karimata, being about 20 km across (east-west).
 It is part of Kayong Utara Regency of West Kalimantan province in Indonesia.
 Karimata has a wide range of ecosystems, from mangroves and tropical rain forest in the lowlands to montane shrubland on the summit of the c.1000 m mountain (a spectacular example of the Massenerhebung effect).
 The mountain is composed of granite.
-A substantial population of cave swiftlets has historically been the source of birds nests for birds nest soup, but has decreased recently to near extirpation, due to overharvesting by non-indigenous collectors who have been arriving from the mainland.
+A substantial population of cave swiftlets has historically been the source of birds nests for birds nest soup, but has decreased recently to near extirpation, due to overharvesting by non-indigenous collectors from the mainland.
 A number of small villages are situated on the coast, the largest of which is Padang, on the eastern tip of the island.
-The island is renowned by inhabitants of the west coast of Kalimantan to have a serious malaria problem.
+The island is known among the inhabitants of the west coast of Kalimantan to have a serious malaria problem.

 Dutch explorers visited the island a number of times, and there have been at least two recent visits by biologists.
 The island is classified as a nature reserve by the Indonesian government, but there has been no management of the area.
 There are rumours of plans for large tourist developments.